 Because medical practitioners such as surgeons, doctors, nurses and anaesthetists have a duty of care to provide you with proper standards of care.
 If you experience an injury, illness, or the worsening of your pre-existing medical complaint, the hospital or medical organisation that the doctor or surgeon works for could be held liable for your injuries.

-Although this personal injury claims guide has focused on orthopaedic injuries that were worsened by medical negligence, this isn’t the only type of orthopaedic claim that can be made.
+Although this personal injury claims guide has focused on injuries that were worsened by orthopaedic surgery negligence, this isn’t the only type of orthopaedic claim that can be made.
 If you’ve endured another type of orthopaedic injury that occurred because of the negligence on the part of another party that owed you a duty of care, then you could seek compensation.
 This can include a claim for an accident in a shop, a claim for an accident in a restaurant, a claim for an accident at work, or a claim for a road traffic accident.
 We will now look at how to claim compensation in more detail and advise you on how to begin your claim.